redecheck/redecheck/README.md

 -------  | ---------------
 oracle   | URL of the oracle version of the web page test     | URL of the test version of the web page step     | The step size to use during the sampling process.
-For example, a step size of 40 would result in the web page being sampled at 40px intervals (400px, 440px, 480px, ...) start    | The viewport width at which to start sampling end      | The viewport width at which to finish sampling preamble | Preamble for navigating to local versions of the web page in the file system.
+For example, a step size of 40 would result in the web page being sampled at 40px intervals (e.g., 400px, 440px, 480px, ...) start    | The viewport width at which to start sampling end      | The viewport width at which to finish sampling preamble | Preamble for navigating to the local versions of the web page in the file system

 An example showing the command line input is presented below: